aster2709/solidity-interview-questions/README.md

 # Solidity Interview Questions

 This is a questions list you can be faced with in a Solidity focused interview.

+---
+*Additional questions accepted via PR*

+*Discalimer: This is not a complete package of questions guaranteeing you a job and is definitely incomplete.
+Depending on what position the candidate is applying for, the questions can be different, intuitive and also out of scope*

 ## Questions

-**Blockchain/Defi Overview**
+**Blockchain/Defi Overview** [Can be skipped in a only solidity focused interview]

 - What is the essential difference between Bitcoin & Ethereum?
 - What is mining?